LaunchCode-Education-Archived/liftoff-OLD/class-prep/3/README.md

 Read | Article | [GitHub Profile](../../articles/github-profile/) | Read this article, which outlines how you can use your Github profile professionally.
 Read | Article | [LinkedIn Profile](../../articles/linkedin-profile/) | Read this article, which talks about the importance of LinkedIn.
 Read | Article | [10 Examples of Highly Impactful LinkedIn Profiles](https://komarketing.com/blog/10-examples-highly-impactful-linkedin-profiles/) | Read this article that goes into greater detail on how you can use LinkedIn.

+## Agile: Sprint Retrospective & Review Preparation
+Take inventory of the user stories you have completed so far.
+Update your Pivotal Tracker to reflect any changes.
+Be prepared to talk about:
+- User stories you completed during the sprint.
+- User stories you were unable to complete during the sprint.
+- How you can improve for the next sprint.

+You will be expected to talk about all three of these things in your Standup with your group during class 3. **We expect you to complete at least one user story every week.**

+## Agile: Sprint Kickoff Preparation
+To begin a new sprint you will need to make sure you have enough user stories to keep you moving forward with your project.
+If you don't have enough user stories, take some time to write new user stories, and estimate them in preparation for your sprint kickoff.
+Be prepared to talk about:
+- The user stories you plan to complete during this sprint.
+- The prioritization of the user stories planned for this sprint.
+- X number of user stories you would like to have completed in prepartion for the Sprint Standup.